DANHASSDLI/CryptoFirmware/README.md

 # CryptoFirmware
+I am looking for someone who is in the crypto space.
+I am looking someone that can write firmware for cryptominers.
-I am looking for someone who is in the crypto space, that can write firmware, &amp; wants to change the way cryptocurrency is mined.
+I am looking for someone who wants to bring cryptomining out of the stone age, & change the way it is done.